 - Scientific Director of the Fungal Infection Trust, as UK charitable foundation (Charity Commission no. 1147658).

-- President of the Global Action For Fungal Infections (GAFFI), an advocacy organisation that pushes for universal access to fungal diagnostics and treatments, for example by ensuring they are represented on the WHO Essential Diagnostics List and Essential Medicines List.
+- Chief Executive of the Global Action For Fungal Infections (GAFFI), an advocacy organisation that pushes for universal access to fungal diagnostics and treatments, for example by ensuring they are represented on the WHO Essential Diagnostics List and Essential Medicines List.

 - Active participant in drafting guidelines and the mycoses section of the ICD-11.

 - Writes content for and helps to manage several other websites and groups based at the National Aspergillosis Centre, including Aspergillus&Aspergillosis, GAFFI and the MRCM laboratory,

 - Helps to run the aspergillosis patient support groups (Facebook support group, patients and carers website, monthly patients and carers online meeting, and weekly Zoom meetings).

 - Trained in molecular microbiology at the John Innes Centre (PhD) and Technical University of Delft (postdoc) before training as a medical writer at Ashfield Healthcare Communications.

 - Previously worked as Publications Manager for the NHS West Midlands Genetic Regional Laboratory (Birmingham), and as part of the clinical trials team at Stepping Hill Hospital (Stockport).